An00bRektn/an00brektn.github.io-archive/_posts/2023-01-23-havoc-implant.md

 > **Disclaimer**: I'm not a red team operator, I'm just a guy who does this to learn (but I'd still like to be one :3 ).
 If there are any inaccuracies here, feel free to reach out and tell me I'm dumb.

+If you just want to see the project and don't care to read this (rude, but I understand), you can go visit the project here: [An00bRektn/gopher47](https://github.com/An00bRektn/gopher47)

 * buh
 {:toc}